KashiwalHarsh/Cyclone/README.md

 Using TECH :

+-TypeScript
+-Chakra Ui
--Monogdb aggregation pipeline
+-MongoDB aggregation pipeline
--Bcrypt for having ( as its slow and is difficult for hacker to crack) -React with Vite HMR
+-Bcrypt for having ( as it slow and is difficult for hackers to crack) -React with Vite HMR
 -Express Dynamic routing
 -Nodejs with MVC Desing pattern
--Firebase for intermediate data strorage
+-Firebase for intermediate data storage